Long-time Asymptotics for Nonlinear Growth-fragmentation Equations: The Prion Equation: Existence of Periodic Solutions

 \section{The Prion Equation: Existence of Periodic Solutions}

 Prion diseases are believed to be due to self-replication of a pathogenic protein through a polymerization process not yet very well understood (see \cite{Lenuzza} for more details).
 To investigate the replication process of this protein, a mathematical PDE model was introduced by \cite{Greer}.
-We recall this model here under a form slightly different from the original one (see \cite{CL1,DGL} for the motivations to consider this form)
+We recall this model under a form slightly different from the original one (see \cite{CL1,DGL} for the motivations to consider this form):

 In this equation, $u(t,x)$ represents the quantity of polymers of pathogenic proteins of size $x$ at time $t,$ and $V(t)$ the quantity of normal proteins (also called monomers).
-The polymers lengthen by attaching monomers with the rate $\tau(x),$ die with the rate $\mu(x)$ and split into smaller polymers with respect to the fragmentation operator ${\mathcal F}.$ The quantity of monomers is driven by an ODE with a death parameter $\delta$ and production rate $\lambda.$ This ODE is quadratically coupled to the growth-fragmentation equation because of the polymerization mechanism which is assumed to follow the mass action law.
+The polymers lengthen by attaching monomers with the rate $\tau(x),$ die with the rate $\mu(x),$ and split into smaller polymers with respect to the fragmentation operator ${\mathcal F}.$ The quantity of monomers is driven by an ODE with a death parameter $\delta$ and production rate $\lambda.$ This ODE is quadratically coupled to the growth-fragmentation equation because of the polymerization mechanism, which is assumed to follow the mass action law.

-This system admits a trivial steady state, also called disease-free equilibrium since it corresponds to a situation where no pathogenic polymers are present: $V=\f\lambda\delta$ and $u\equiv0.$ The stability of this steady state has been investigated under general assumptions on the coefficients in \cite{CL2,CL1,SimonettWalker,Walker}.
-The results indicate that the disease-free equilibrium is stable when it is the only steady state, and becomes unstable when a nontrivial steady state appears (also called endmic equilibrium).
-It is proved in \cite{CDG} that several such nontrivial steady states can exist.
-But the stability (even linear) of these steady states is a difficult and still open problem for general coefficients.
+This system admits a trivial steady state, also called disease-free equilibrium since it corresponds to a situation where no pathogenic polymer is present: \mbox{$V=\f\lambda\delta$} and \mbox{$u\equiv0.$} The stability of this steady state has been investigated in \cite{CL2,CL1,SimonettWalker,Walker} under general assumptions on the coefficients.
+It depends on the sign of the principal eigenvalue of the linear growth-fragmentation with a frozen transport term $V=\f\lambda\delta.$ The existence of nontrivial steady states (also called endemic equilibria) has also been investigated, and it is proved in~\cite{CDG} that several can exist.
+But the stability (even linear) of these nontrivial steady states is a difficult and still open problem for general coefficients.
 The only existing results concern the ``constant case'' ($\tau$ constant, $\beta$ linear and $\kappa$ constant) initially considered by \cite{Greer}, since then the model reduces to a closed system of ODEs.
-In this case, the problem has been entirely solved by \cite{Engler,Greer,Pruss}: the endemic equilibrium is unique and it is globally stable when it exists.
+In this case, the problem has been entirely solved by \cite{Engler,Greer,Pruss}: the disease-free steady state is globally stable when it is the only equilibrium, and, when an endemic equilibrium exists, this endemic equilibrium is unique and globally stable.